sagemath/sagewiki_to_gh-2022-10-10/days4/projects/redbull.md

   .
 Robert: Dr. Pepper juice?

   * SAGE: Because hey, if you want to rm -rf your own hard drive, go for it!
 (R. Miller)
-    * CRACKER: No not your hard drive, your chroot jail.
-They are different.
-Besides why do rm -rf anymore when there are passwords to steal?
+    * CRACKER: Yes I would be happy to do rm -rf on my own server in my own jail but rm -rf is not interesting anymore when there are passwords to steal.

   * From the [http://www.serve.com/cmtan/buddhism/Stories/cucumber.html Cucumber Sage]: "The whole universe is pickled cucumber; a pickled cucumber is the whole universe!"
    * "A pickled cucumber is just a pickle..."
 (E. Kirkman)